glycodynamics/gly-docking/README.md

 Vina-carb and GlycoTorch Vina software are not available for windows OS.
 All these programs have been preinstalled in your desktop or we will access them remotely in one of the CCBRC Workstation.

-# Protein-glycan docking tutorial:
 This tutorial aims to dock a tetrasaccharide to FAb using the [AutoDock Vina](https://vina.scripps.edu), and [Vina-carb](https://pubs.acs.org/doi/10.1021/acs.jctc.5b00834).
 You can download all the input files by clicking on Code --> Download Zip.
 Unzip this file and go inside the docking directory.
 All these files have been placed in the coputer you will be working in.

 We will break down this tutorial into five steps.

-## 1. Obtain Protein and GAG Structure for docking:
+## 1. Obtain protein and glycan complex for docking:
 In this tutorial, we will be docking a Lewis Y Tetrasaccharide with Humanized Fab.
 First of all, download the X-ray structure of the complex from PDB [PDB ID: 1S3K](https://www.rcsb.org/structure/1s3k).
-Now, open the PDB Structure in PyMOL and perform the following structure manipulations:
+Follwoing figure shows the LeY binding to Fab as seen in its crystal structure.
 ![alt text](https://github.com/glycodynamics/gly-docking/blob/main/images/Input_Fig.png)

+ Now, open the PDB Structure in PyMOL and prepare structure of the ligand protein for docking.
+Perform the following structure manipulations:

 #### Remove crystal waters:
-Open 1t8u.pdb file in PyMOL and click non on Action --> remove waters
+Open 1S3K.pdb file in PyMOL and click non on Action --> remove waters

 #### Save ligand and protein separately
 Now split the complex in protein and glycan and save them separately in two separate PDB files. \
 Select LeY tetrasaccharide by clicking left mouse button on each monosaccharide.
-Then click on File --> export molecule --> Selection (sele) --> Save File name: ligand --> Files of type: pdb --> save.
-A [ligand.pdb](https://github.com/glycodynamics/gly-docking/blob/main/receptor_A.pdb) file will be saved in your computer
+Then click on File --> export molecule --> Selection (sele) --> Save File name:  LeY-xray --> Files of type: pdb --> save.
+A [Ley-xray.pdb](https://github.com/glycodynamics/gly-docking/blob/main/LeY-xray.pdb) file will be saved in your computer

 Now select all the co-crystalized ligands and remove them (Action --> remove atoms). \
 Then save protein: File --> export molecule --> Selection (1s3k) --> Save File name: receptor --> Files of type: pdb --> save. \